- Online Training

 Once you have figured out what motivates your athletes, you have to find out what kind of people they are.
 Many coaches will assume that working at a large (Division 1 FCS or FBS) university means that your athletes are the top tier of individuals.
 They are driven to succeed in all aspects of life and will do whatever it takes to succeed in life.
 That statement is, sadly, not true.
 18-23 year old men and women are the same no matter where you go.
 They are trying to figure out who they are, who they want to spend their time with, what they want to be when they grow up, and are playing sports for a multitude of different reasons.
 Many continue to play because it is something they have always done and want to play at the highest level.
 Some play because of pressure from parents and coaches to continue to play.
 Others are simply trying to get a free education.
 You have to take this into account when learning to motivate your athletes.
 The level of motivational tactic depends on the kind of athletes.
 Type A personalities who are driven will not need the same motivation as the kid who is still only playing sports because his parents want him to.
 Learning what motivates your team is great, but not everyone on the team is motivated by the same thing.

 A large part of weight room culture has to come from the head sport coach.
 Many coaches preach about how important it is for our athletes to be bigger, stronger, faster, and fit for their sport, but do not invest their attention into what is going on in the weight room.
 Just as strength coaches need to take an interest in our team outside of the weight room, the sport coaches need to take an interest in what is going on in the weight room.
 If the sport coach cares, it will reflect on the team.
 If the sport coach doesn’t care, regularly cancels sessions, never makes an appearance in during training sessions, or prioritizes anything else in place of your scheduled weight room time without even consulting you then they don’t care.
-As the strength and conditioning coach, you need to work with your sport coach to make the weight room a priority.
+As the strength and conditioning coach, you need to work with your sport coach to create a strategic plan and make the weight room a priority.
 Some of the easiest ways to keep your sport coaches involved in the training process are: